WayneTomas/Artemis/README.md

 Here we provide inference examples for **visual grounding**, **object detection**, and **visual counting**, along with the corresponding bash scripts and evaluation code.

+The Pixmo-count dataset can be found in [Pixmo-Count](https://huggingface.co/datasets/wayneicloud/Artemis-datasets/tree/main), and the COCO dataset you can available in [coco](https://cocodataset.org/#download).

 For other tasks and datasets used in our work, such as:

 - [LISA grounding](https://github.com/dvlab-research/LISA)